 Choose a date and occasion which inspires you to bring people together, such as: International Day of Peace (September 21st), Earth Day, United Nations Day, Solstices, sacred holidays or any celebration or anniversary in your community.

-Our country lists includes 194 nations and is divided into continents to help visualise the world they connect to.
+Our country lists include 194 nations and are divided into continents to help visualise the world they connect to.

 You may plan a simple ceremony at your home with friends and family.
 For a more formal ceremony, involving community members, you may choose to organise your gathering at a local park, school, club, church, mosque or public facility.